Ishi: Death

 Lacking acquired immunity to common diseases, Ishi was often ill.
-He was treated by Saxton T. Pope, a professor of medicine at UCSF.
-Pope became close friends with Ishi, and learned from him how to make bows and arrows in the Yahi way.
+He was treated by Pope, a professor of medicine at UCSF.
+Pope became a close friend of Ishi, and learned from him how to make bows and arrows in the Yahi way.
 He and Ishi often hunted together.
 Ishi died of tuberculosis on March 25, 1916.
 It is said that his last words were, "You stay.
 I go."
-His friends at the university tried to prevent an autopsy on Ishi's body, since Yahi tradition called for the body to remain intact.
-However, the doctors at the University of California medical school performed an autopsy before Waterman could prevent it.
+Kroeber, who was in New York at the time of Ishi's death, tried to prevent an autopsy on his body, sending letters and telegrams strongly stating his objections.
+He believed Yahi tradition called for the body to remain intact.
+But Pope performed the autopsy, per hospital protocol.

-Ishi's brain was preserved and his body cremated.
-His friends placed grave goods with his remains before cremation: "one of his bows, five arrows, a basket of acorn meal, a boxfull of shell bead money, a purse full of tobacco, three rings, and some obsidian flakes."
-Ishi's remains were interred at Mount Olivet Cemetery in Colma, California, near San Francisco.
-Kroeber put Ishi's preserved brain in a deerskin-wrapped Pueblo Indian pottery jar and sent it to the Smithsonian Institution in 1917.
+Ishi's brain was preserved and his body cremated, in the mistaken belief that cremation was the traditional Yahi practice.
+His friends placed several items with his remains before cremation: "one of his bows, five arrows, a basket of acorn meal, a boxfull of shell bead money, a purse full of tobacco, three rings, and some obsidian flakes."
+Ishi's remains, in a deerskin-wrapped Pueblo Indian pottery jar, were interred at Mount Olivet Cemetery in Colma, California, near San Francisco.
+Kroeber sent Ishi's preserved brain to the Smithsonian Institution in 1917.
 It was held there until August 10, 2000, when the Smithsonian repatriated it to the descendants of the Redding Rancheria and Pit River tribes.
 This was in accordance with the National Museum of the American Indian Act of 1989 (NMAI).
 According to Robert Fri, director of the National Museum of Natural History, "Contrary to commonly-held belief, Ishi was not the last of his kind.
 In carrying out the repatriation process, we learned that as a Yahi–Yana Indian his closest living descendants are the Yana people of northern California."
 His remains were also returned from Colma, and the tribal members intended to bury them in a secret place.

+Archery

+Ishi used thumb draw and release with his short bows.